Obstetrician Gynecologist

 My doctor pushed my due date back a month.
 Does that mean the pregnancy is going to last a month longer than usual?

-Asked by kayd almost 11 years ago
+Asked by kayd over 11 years ago

 Due dates are established based on last menstrual period, if known accurately and periods are regular, or based on the earliest ultrasound performed.
 If your due date is pushed back a month, it does not mean your pregnancy will be prolonged.
 It means that your original dating was incorrect.
 Most likely your ultrasound showed that the fetus measured a month smaller than anticipated, thus you likely conceived a month later than you had originally thought.
 The growth of a fetus in early pregnancy is a very accurate way of dating a pregnancy.